alfahadalqadhi/RMHSBM/README.md

 You can reproduce plots 4-9 from the paper by running Make_Models.R, runsim18.R and runsim18_nocorr.R to creates the data files.
 Then run MakePlotData.R and CreatePlots.R; change line 68 in MakePlotData.R to for(simnum in c(18)){ .

 # For the BNU1 data analysis
-Run BNU1Analysis.R then BNU1plots.R .
+Run BNU1Analysis.R then BNU1plots.R  after downloading the data.